All Saints Catholic College, Liverpool: School structure and The Newman Program

-Classes are structured into 5 periods, which last for one hour.
-These are broken every two hours by recess and lunch, which last 30 minutes.
-On Thursdays, classes are structured as 3 periods broken by recess and lunch, which is then followed by sports.
-The college ends 40 minutes earlier on Thursdays, compared to the rest of the week.
-Half of the subjects at the college are single-sex (core subjects).
-Core subjects include Mathematics, H.S.I.E, Science and English for years 7–8.
-Along with P.D.H.P.E also being added as a single-sex class in years 9-10 for students.
-Apart from single-sex classes, several elective and compulsive classes are taught co-educational with both genders learning together.

-However, All Saints Catholic College also supports the Newman Gifted Education program for years 7-10.
+All Saints Catholic College supports the Newman Gifted Education program for years 7-10.
 Students hoping to be in the Newman program undertake a selective exam in Year 6.
 Students can also join the Newman program later on from years 8–10 with outstanding grades.
 The Newman class is co-educational, meaning students in the Newman classes do not have any single-sex classes through high-school, different from other students.

 Students in the Newman program are also included in a variety of special projects throughout the year such as The Newman Symposium.
 All teachers must complete a gifted education course before teaching the Newman class.
 Students in the Newman class are taught differently from other classes in order to fully reach the capabilities of gifted students.
 A spot in the Newman class is highly sought after for students and students should maintain high grades to secure their spot in the class.

 The playground and all other areas of the school are shared by both female and male students with a Charity side, focusing on more passive activities during break times and a Patrician side, focusing on more active activities.
 The Charity side is known for being more popular to the Year Seven students, with many younger students spending their time on the Charity side.
 The Patrician side is well known for being the "sporty" area with many different options for students to exercise and play sports during break times.
 The Patrician Side is more popular to Year 8 students, with Year 9 and Year 10 students preferring to spend break times at the various courtyards and seating areas.